LuridSorcerer/pokemon-stadium-2-randomizer/README.md

 This program randomizes the moves known by rental Pokemon in the Nintendo 64 game Pokemon Stadium 2 (USA).

-In the future, it will hopefully be able to randomize the Pokemon owned by NPC trainers, as well as the moves, held items, and stats of these Pokemon.
+In the future, it will hopefully be able to randomize the Pokemon owned by all NPC trainers, as well as the moves, held items, and stats of these Pokemon.

 ## Building